moeed17/Solar-Irradiance-Forecasting-Using-Deep-Learning-Techniques/README.md

 4. TCN
 A Temporal Convolutional Network (TCN) is an advanced type of neural architecture that has evolved from a 1-D Convolutional Neural Network (CNN).
-This method uses stacked convolutions with causal padding, dilation, and residual or skips connections to get a much larger receptive field.
+This method uses stacked convolutions with causal padding, dilation, and residual or skip connections to get a much larger receptive field.
 More details on TCN can be found comprehensively [here](https://towardsdatascience.com/temporal-convolutional-networks-the-next-revolution-for-time-series-8990af826567).

 ### 3) Dataset
 The Karachi dataset of 2019, acquired from the NSRDB, provides solar irradiance readings at a time resolution of 15 minutes.
-The dataset covers a period of one year, consisting of 35,040 samples.
+The dataset covers a period of one year, consists of 35,040 samples.
 The  last ten days of data were used exclusively for testing, while the remaining dataset served as the training data.
 Notably, no portion of the dataset was allocated for validation.
 The data used to support the findings of this study are available [here](https://nsrdb.nrel.gov/data-viewer).

 ### 4) Results
 After training for 500 epochs, graphs/results conclude that LSTM was the most accurate model among the four.
 The plots below clearly demonstrate the superiority in terms of forecasting of the LSTM model when comparing it to the other neural network models.